DataDog/datadog-ci/src/commands/synthetics/README.md

 3. Or defined in a [global JSON configuration file](#global-configuration-file-options):

    Specify the path to this file using the `--config` flag [when launching your tests](#run-tests).
-If you set the name of your global configuration file to `datadog-ci.json`, that name is the default.
+If you set the name of your [global configuration file][9] to `datadog-ci.json`, that name is the default.

 ### Global configuration file options

-In the global configuration file, you can set the following advanced options:
+In the [global configuration file][9], you can set the following advanced options:

 `apiKey`
 : The API key used to query the Datadog API.